Zweih/yaylog/README.md

 - filter results by a specific installation date
 - sort results by size on disk

-## why is it called yaylog if it works with other package managers?
+## why is it called yaylog if it works with other AUR helpers?
 because yay is my preferred aur helper and the name has a good flow.

 ## is it good?